aditi2306/breast-cancer-research-db/README.md

 - Ingest the Wisconsin Breast Cancer dataset (scikit-learn)
 - Simulate clinical records and store in a SQLite DB
 - Anonymise patient identifiers (hashing)
-- Train baseline models (Logistic Regression, Random Forest)
+- Train baseline models (Logistic Regression)
 - Evaluate with ROC-AUC and PR-AUC; output reports and plots
 - (Optional) Streamlit UI for running the pipeline